Meet the Trainer - Ginny Thompson

 Meet the Trainer - Nikki Darga, CPDT-KA

-Nikki Darga has 6 years of experience training dogs.
-Nikki started training in competitive obedience with her dog Kona when she was sixteen years old.
+While Nikki Darga has been training dogs professionally since 2016, her training career started when she decided to try out competitive obedience with her dog Kona when she was sixteen years old.
 Nikki and Kona also trained for tracking and retrieving.
 From then on, Nikki knew that she wanted training animals to be a part of her life.

 Professionally, Nikki has been engaged in various training related endeavors, including: